EuroPython/website/data/pages-content/trans_code.md

 No, not at all!
 Trans*Code welcomes everyone!
 You may use Python or any other language you like.
 And if you don’t know how to code, that’s not a problem!
 Please come along and share your ideas, skills, and experience on a project.

 #### Is Trans*Code only for trans and non-binary people? ####
 Not at all.
-It is centred on trans and non-binary people and their issues, which is all to rare an experience for us, but we’d love to have non-trans people come as well.
+It is centred on trans and non-binary people and their issues, something which is all too rare for us, but we’d love to have non-trans people come as well.
 We welcome the chance to share our experiences and make new friends.

 #### What if I have an idea for a project? ####
 Please feel free to bring any and all ideas!
 We’d love to have you share whatever you’ve been working on/would like to work on/just think the trans/NB folk of the world need.